falloutdurham/cuckoo_filter/README.md

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+    filter = Cuckoo::Filter.new
+    filter.insert("key")
+    filter.lookup("key") => true
+    filter.lookup("not_a_key") => false
+    filter.delete("key")
+    filter.lookup("key") => false

+Options for filter:

+  * buckets: amount of buckets to use (default: 5)
+  * bucket_size: maximum keys to store in each bucket (default: 4)
+  * max_attempts: maximum attempts to find new entry (default: 500)
+  * bits: bits of hash to store in bucket (default: 16)

+You're likely to need to change `buckets` if nothing else.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/cuckoo_filter.
+Bug reports and pull requests are welcome on GitHub at https://github.com/falloutdurham/cuckoo_filter.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License